Career Schools Information from the New York Department of State's Division of Consumer Protection

 Students Urged to Attend Licensed Private "Proprietary" Career Schools to Get the Education They Deserve

 State Agencies Urge Applicants to Carefully Research "P" Schools before Deciding to Attend

 Licensed schools afford students with protections, such as tuition refunds available through the State’s Tuition Refund Account (TRA) and a formal complaint process, and provide quality education by licensed instructors.
 The location and standards of unlicensed schools are not known to the State, making oversight difficult.
 Unfortunately, there are also many trade schools operating without licenses.
-Prospective students are strongly advised to do their homework before plunking down their money.
-The Division and SED recommend that students check to see if there are any complaints against their schools, as even some licensed schools may be identified by the State as problematic.
-However, since these schools are known to the State and their performance is tracked, students have recourse should the school be closed or present problems requiring corrective action.
+Prospective students are strongly advised to do their homework before enrolling and paying tuition.

 Students attending licensed private career schools receive many benefits and protections which can not be provided to students who attend non‐licensed schools.
 Licensed schools provide:

 - Job training recognized by employers